JakimLi/pandaria/README.md

 * verify: '$.age'=18
 ```

-And You can query database and verify the results
+And you can query database and verify the results

 ```
 * query: